cleder/talks/README.md

 - [Bandit](https://github.com/PyCQA/bandit) is a tool designed to find common security issues in Python code.
 - [GuardDog](https://github.com/datadog/guarddog) is a CLI tool that allows to identify malicious PyPI packages.
-- [Safety](https://github.com/pyupio/safety) checks Python dependencies for known security vulnerabilities and suggests the proper remediations for vulnerabilities detected.
+- [Safety](https://github.com/pyupio/safety) checks Python dependencies for known security vulnerabilities and suggests the proper remediation for vulnerabilities detected.

 # Slides